bobpaterno/software-development-curriculum/rails/asset-pipeline/coffeescript/coffeescript-overview.markdown

 this.name
 ```

 In addition, you can specify between the default value of this (->) and the current value of this (=>) by using either the Arrow or Hash Rocket (also called a Fat Arrow) syntax, respectively.
+In other words, when a fat arrow is used to bind a function, a _this reference is saved in the same context as the function that was declared.

 ## Installation